Our aim is sustain and develop a good better education experience of ‘Primary’ education for our young people in the communities in which they reside.

 Who we are

 The Federation has one Governing Body which consists of two elected Parent Governors, one elected Staff Governor, one Local Authority Governor, the Executive Head teacher, and four Foundation Governors.
-In additional three Co-opted Governors positions are appointed to the Board filled following a skills audit analysis: this ensures a balance and inclusion of necessary skills.
+In addition five Co-opted Governors positions are appointed to the Board filled following a skills audit analysis: this ensures a balance and inclusion of necessary skills.

-The Governing Board is made up of two elected Parent Governors, Mr Nathan Clayton and (one vacany).
+The Governing Board is made up of two elected Parent Governors, Mrs Harriet Wills and Mrs Katy Mason.
 The Executive Co-Headteachers, Mrs. Besharati and Mrs Boxall.
 The elected Staff Governor is Miss Wendy Thompson.
 The LA Governor is Mrs Anne Vetch.
-The three Co-opted Governors are Mrs Siobhan Tywang and Mrs Nicky White (one vacany).
+The three Co-opted Governors are Mrs Siobhan Tywang, Mrs Nicky White and Mrs Brenda Williams.
+We have two vacancies as we recently decided to increase our number of co-opted members.
 The four Foundation Governors are Mrs Maggie Maclellan, Mr Peter Vernon, Mr Kester Horn and Rev’d David Macha.

 The Governing Board has a duty to report on attendance by Governors at meetings and to publish all Declarations of Interest, including relationships to members of staff, etc. A number of the governors held posts on the predecessor Governing Bodies.